dominikg/tsconfck/docs/api.md

      * full ts diagnostic that caused this error
      */
     diagnostic: any;
     /**
+     * absolute path of tsconfig file where the error happened */
+    tsconfigFile: string;
+    /**
      * native result if present, contains all errors in result.errors */